Learn something new every day

 If a production or manufacturing process is tagged for improvement, she may decide how the upgrade is best achieved.
 This may involve changes in the process itself, the addition or omission of materials used in the process, or implementing equipment enhancements or replacements.
 Sometimes the engineer will develop a new equipment design or devise an innovative manufacturing process that replaces the old one.

 Excellent knowledge of production, manufacturing or assembly operations can be helpful to excel as a process engineer.
 This awareness can be beneficial in analyzing equipment design and understanding the concepts of heat and mass as they apply to process engineering.
-A solid background in troubleshooting intricate production systems also helps the process engineer more easily develop solutions to improve productivity.
+A solid background in troubleshooting intricate production systems also helps the engineer more easily develop solutions to improve productivity.

 In addition to observing plant and production operations, a process engineer is generally required to document her work.
 She may prepare diagrams, charts, tables and reports to reflect her findings.
 These informational documents often are passed along to management and decision makers in the manufacturing and production departments for their review and comment.